-WOOD: A white oak, Heavy, hard, very strong, tough, close-grained, durable, easy to split, light brown.
+Wood: Heavy, hard, very strong, tough, close-grained, durable, easy to split, light brown.

 USES: All kinds of construction, agricultural implements, wheels, cooperage, fence posts, baskets, and fuel.
-Same uses as white oak.

-DISTRIBUTION: A tree of the low grounds of the coastal plain, extending inland into the Piedmont; found as far north as Clarke County.
+DISTRIBUTION: A tree of the low grounds of the coastal plain, extending inland into the piedmont; found as far north as Clarke County.

-LIVE OAK

-(Quercus virginiana Mill.)
+LIVE OAK (Quercus virginiana Mill.)

 DESCRIPTION: Leaves evergreen (falling in the spring of their second season), 2 to 5 inches long, 1⁄2 to 21⁄2 inches wide, oblong and rounded; margins slightly rolled, occasionally toothed near the end; thick leathery, dark green, smooth and shiny on the upper surface, pale and hairy below.
-Fruit an oblong acorn about 3/4 inch long, dark, blackish brown in the exposed part, pale yellowish in the cup; cup covering 1/3 to 1⁄2 the acorn; kernel not bitter.
+Fruit an oblong acorn about 3⁄4 inch long, dark, blackish brown in the exposed part, pale yellowish in the cup; cup covering 1⁄3 to 1⁄2 the acorn; kernel not bitter.
 Bark dark brown tinged with red, slightly furrowed.
-A long lived tree 40 to 50 feet high with a trunk 3 to 4 in diameter above its swollen base, usually dividing a few feet from the ground into 3 to 4 horizontal wide spreading limbs, forming a low, dense, round-topped head
+A tree 40 to 50 feet high with a trunk 3 to 4 feet in diameter above its swollen base, usually dividing a few feet from the ground into 3 or 4 horizontal wide spreading limbs, forming a low, dense, round-topped head.

-KEY CHARACTERISTICS: Leaves evergreen, thick, leathery and hairy below, margins slightly rolled; acorn enclosed in a cup for 1/3 to 1/2 its length.
-Tree has a distinct spreading appearance, although an upright form occurs in some areas.
+KEY CHARACTERISTICS: Leaves evergreen, thick, leathery and hairy below, margins slightly rolled; acorn enclosed in a cup for $\frac{1}{2}$ to $\frac{1}{2}$ its length.

-WOOD: A red oak.
-Very heavy, hard, strong, tough, close-grained, light brown or yellow.
-Hardest and heaviest of Georgia's oaks.
+Woon: Very heavy, hard, strong, tough, close-grained, light brown or yellow.